SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_pandas_unstack.rst

-Maybe I'd like my rows organized with the modes on the inside.
+Maybe I’d like my rows organized with the modes on the inside.
 I can do that by swapping levels:

 We actually need to get rid of the extra rows using dropna():